yelizkilinc/yrtt_entry_katas_python/README.md

 Firstly you will need to [fork this GitHub repository](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) to your own GitHub profile and then clone your forked repository down to your laptop.

-NOTE: You do NOT have to submit Pull Requests to us.
+**NOTE: You do NOT have to submit Pull Requests to us.**

-After cloning this repository, its recommend to enable a virtual environment and install dependencies.
+After cloning this repository, it is recommended to enable a virtual environment and install dependencies.

 If you haven't got virtualenv installed you can install it by running: